 Let’s now raise our glasses to the bride and the groom.
 May they have a special yet simple lifelong relationship.

 Here is to my daughter and her new husband.
-Raise your glasses and remember this truth, her lucky man and I have each gained something this fine and blessed day.
-He gains a wife and a companion for life, while I gain a whole new stack of bills to pay.
+Raise your glasses and remember this truth.
+Her lucky man and I have each gained something this fine and blessed day.
+He gains a wife and a life companion, while I gain a whole new stack of bills to pay.

 To the New Couple